JelisavetaDjordjevic/Sex_biased_gene_expression/README.md

 SCRIPTS

-Get sex-biased genes and classify them into categories
+Get sex-biased genes and classify genes into categories
 1. At the hatchling stage-
    hatclings_edger.R